pydesc/PyDesc/doc/cookbook.md

-From trajectory one can derive all substructures available in PyDesc like segments or contacts, even descriptors to see how they change with time (although the same set of residues in different frames might not be able to form a descriptor any more).
+From trajectory one can derive all substructures available in PyDesc like segments or contacts, even descriptors to see how they change with time (although the same set of residues in different frames might not be able to form a descriptor anymore).
  It is important to understand that changing trajectory frame will make implicit changes to derivatives as well.